patrl/old-site/research/index.md

 ###Papers

+Elliott, Patrick D. In preparation.
+Nested *wh*-questions and the locality of scope taking.
+In: *Proceedings of ConSOLE XXIV*.

 Elliott, Patrick D. and Sudo, Yasu.
 In preparation.
 E-type readings of quantifiers under ellipsis: consequences for the identity condition.
 In: *Proceedings of Sinn und Bedeutung 20*.

 Elliott, Patrick D., McCready, Eric, and Sudo, Yasu.
 In preparation.
 Discourse *even* vs. attitude *even*.
 In: *Proceedings of SALT 25*.